Go Back

 • Cover and let it bulk proof (this means let it rise).

-• It could take around 4 hours or longer after the last stretch and fold until the dough has doubled or just about doubled.
+• It could take around 4 hours or longer (depends how warm your kitchen is) after the last stretch and fold until the dough has doubled or just about doubled.

 Shape the dough balls